KonuTech/llm-zoomcamp-capstone-01/README.md

      docker-compose up -d
      ```
 6. **Inexing Steam reviews**:
-We can now start indexing the pre-downloaded Steam reviews with Elasticsearch:
+Now, we can begin indexing the pre-downloaded Steam reviews for approximately twenty computer games, stored as the [Ground Truth](https://github.com/KonuTech/llm-zoomcamp-capstone-01/blob/main/backend/app/data/ground_truth_retrieval.json) dataset, into Elasticsearch:
      ```
      python3 backend/app/prep.py
      ```
 Again, this process will take a while.
-As feedback, you will encounter a lot of output log being printed to your terminal.
+As feedback, you will encounter a lot of output logs being printed to your terminal.

 If you would like to see how the reviews were downloaded, please check the [notebook](https://github.com/KonuTech/llm-zoomcamp-capstone-01/blob/main/notebooks/001_rag_test_002.ipynb).
 There, you will find the `SteamReviewFetcher` class.